calirave/nosql-challenge/Resources/db.md

-This folder contains the data source in JSON format which is imported into MongoDB.
+This folder was intended to contain the data source in JSON format which is imported into MongoDB.